WebSemanticsAndLinkedData/Documentacion/DOC_STUDENTS.md

 ## About the continuous integration and tests

 After doing a pull request for any of the repositories of the subject, a configured service will test those files and check if they are valid.
-These tests can range from checking if the files exist, to run code and unitary test to see the correct behaviour of the submitted code.
+These tests can range from checking if the files exist, to run code and unitary test to see the correct behavior of the submitted code.
 What is expected of your work from the point of view of these tests will be specified in the section of the corresponding assignment.

 After these tests have passed, a message will be submitted to your pull request informing of the results, as well as a message of what errors have happened in case there have been any.